 These values are not real.
 Update these values with the actual Identifier, Reply URL, and Sign-on URL.
 Port is optional in case it’s a named URL.
 These values are received during the configuration of Jira plugin, which is explained later in the tutorial.

 On the Set up single sign-on with SAML page, In the SAML Signing Certificate section, click copy button to copy App Federation Metadata Url and save it on your computer.

-The Name ID attribute in Azure AD can be mapped to any desired user attribute by editing the Attributes & Claims section.
+The Name ID attribute in Microsoft Entra ID can be mapped to any desired user attribute by editing the Attributes & Claims section.

 a.
 After clicking on Edit, any desired user attribute can be mapped by clicking on Unique User Identifier (Name ID).